MarieNyst/AutoFolio/README.md

 NOTE: AutoFolio requires the future SMAC 0.9; currently only available in the [development branch of SMAC](https://github.com/automl/SMAC3/tree/development)

 AutoFolio runs with '''Python 3.5'''.
+This repository version has been partly tested with '''Python 3.9'''

 To install (nearly) all requirements, please run: